 The answer, of course, is multifaceted.

-The inheritance of habit has ample standing in the nature versus nurture debate across most domains, but how much weight it carries in the sporting arena, poses an extremely interesting question.
+There is much deliberation about whether sporting skill stems from the inheritance of physiological talent or psychological discipline.
+The role of inherited habits has ample standing in the nature versus nurture debate across most domains, but how much weight the genetic code carries in the sporting arena poses an extremely interesting question.

-Genetics has been extensively studied in exercise research and the findings suggest that DNA variation cannot fully explain athletic success1.
+Genetics has been extensively studied in exercise research, and the findings suggest that DNA variation cannot fully explain athletic success1.

 However, the achievement of elite athlete status seems most plausible when physiological and psychological pillars of excellence meet.